Portland city commissioner who wants to defund the police called 911 on Lyft driver

 Portland City Commissioner Jo Ann Hardesty, who has pushed for police budget cuts, called 911 after a Lyft driver canceled her ride and asked her to get out of his car.

-According to a dispatch report, Lyft driver Richmond Frost, told two Portland Police Department officers who responded to the scene Nov.
-1 that Hardesty "became irate when he refused to roll the windows up."
+Lyft driver Richmond Frost told two Portland Police Department officers, who responded to the scene on Nov.
+1, that Hardesty "became irate when he refused to roll the windows up," according to a dispatch report,

 BIDEN TARGET OF PROFANE GRAFFITI IN PORTLAND, AS CROWD SMASHED WINDOWS AT DEMOCRATIC CAMPAIGN OFFICE

-Frost then pulled into a Chevron gas station, canceled the ride and asked her to leave the vehicle, but Hardesty said she refused to exit the vehicle because "it was cold and she was a woman and alone."
+Frost pulled into a Chevron gas station, canceled the ride and apparently asked her to leave the vehicle.
+Hardesty allegedly said she refused to exit the vehicle because "it was cold and she was a woman and alone."

 She called 911, telling the operator: “Well, I’ve got a Lyft driver that decided he would just drop me off at a filling station.
 Well, I’m not getting out of the car, in the dark, at a filling station, not happening.
 All because I asked him to put the window up.
 I’m not leaving."